 Being separated from your home and family is a big deal.
 But it's important for you to know that it's not your fault.
-Your parents have a responsibility to take good care of you.
-When this isn't happening a report may be made to the Arkansas Child Abuse Hotline.
-If the report is accepted, people from the Department of Human Services, Division of Children and Family Services (DCFS) (see Appendix VII: Glossary for more information) and the courts will get involved to help you and your family.
+Your parents have a responsibility to keep you safe.
+When this isn't happening, a report may be made to the Arkansas Child Abuse Hotline.
+If the report is accepted, people from the Department of Human Services, Division of Children and Family Services (DCFS) or Crimes Against Children Division (CACD) (see Appendix VII: Glossary for more information) and the courts will get involved to help you and your family.
 Sometimes this involvement results in children and youth like you being temporarily placed out of your home and into foster care.